Agundur-KDE/OSBMonitor/README.md

 </a></div>

 ## Description
-OSBMonitor is a lightweight KDE Plasma 6 applet that displays build status from your Open Suse Build service
+OSBMonitor is a lightweight KDE Plasma 6 applet that displays build status from your Open Suse Build service projects

 ## ✅ Features